 And I got to Santiago and stopped walking and missed it hugely.
 Maybe that is why I went back a few times to walk again and built this website.
-But that sleeping in dorms with many others, sharing showers, and never having privacy had all become okay.
+But sleeping in dorms with many others, sharing showers, and never having privacy became okay.

 “Most of the people I met on the PCT passed only briefly through my life, but I was enriched by each of them.
 They made me laugh, they made me think, they made me go on another day, and most of all, they made me trust entirely in the kindness of strangers.”

 There is something about long distance walks, the Camino, the PCT, even the West Highland Way in Scotland – the people I have met left me more than they took.

 If you haven’t read the book I highly recommend it, even though it’s not about the Camino it is a great read.

 I am currently reading The Four Agreements, but I am looking for more inspirational writing – any suggestions?
 Let me know in the comments below.